-Lectures: The material presented in the lectures is important and you should not assume that all examinable material is available in the textbook or in printed notes.
+Lectures: The material presented in the lectures is important and you should not assume that all examinable material is available in the textbook or in the printed notes.
 On the other hand, do not assume that all examinable material is to be found in the lecture notes.

 A laboratory roster will be issued to indicate which experiments you will be undertaking in which week.

-Some practical work will be undertaken before the corresponding material has been covered in lectures.
+Some practical work may be undertaken before the corresponding material has been covered in lectures.
 The notes have been written with this in mind and some allowance will be made in the marking of reports.

 Required and Recommended Texts and/or Materials

 Recommended Textbook: Atkins & de Paula "Elements of Physical Chemistry" 7th Ed, Oxford University Press is recommended.
 The larger "Atkins' Physical Chemistry" 11th ed, Oxford University Press is better but more expensive.
 The 10th edition is also acceptable.

 Recommended Supplementary Text: Monk "Maths for Chemistry: a Chemist's Toolkit of Calculations" or some equivalent book might be useful.